orbingol/rw3dm/README.md

 * Please choose **Release** as the build configuration inside Visual Studio before you compile the module
 * In case of any import errors, check build configuration and compiler architecture again to make sure that they were correctly selected

+#### For Linux

+* The package compilation is tested on Ubuntu 18.04 with gcc 7.3
+* For Ubuntu, please don't forget to install the compiler packages: `apt install build-essential`

 ## Using RW3DM